liuxinwust/test_robot/README.md

 ===============================================================================================

 This repository provides ROS support for the aubo robots.
-This repo holds source code for ROS versions Indigo.
+This repo holds source code for ROS versions JADE.

 __Operating System Install__